 He said he hopes to continue the work Clark has done at MARSOC and that it is a phenomenal privilege for him and his family to join the unit.

-"We look forward to working with all of the members of the command," said Osterman.
-"To Major General Clark, I want to say thank you for everything you have done and I look forward to carrying on the legacy."
+"We look forward to working with all of the members of the command," Osterman said.
+"To Maj.
+Gen. Clark, I want to say thank you for everything you have done, and I look forward to carrying on the legacy."

 Osterman is the fifth MARSOC commander since the unit was established officially in 2006.

 Want to Know More About the Marine Corps?

 Be sure to get the latest news about the Marine Corps, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.